Jaymon/vim-commentify/README.md

 The comments.vim plugin was great, but it didn't support newer languages like Golang, and since Vim includes a `commentstring` variable for all the filetypes it supports, I figured I could write a plugin that commented out blocks of code using that variable instead of relying on lots of conditional statements, also, I really wanted to use the same mapping to comment/uncomment the code, and that's how Commentify was born.

-## Installation

-Use [pathogen](https://github.com/tpope/vim-pathogen).
-Clone this repo into the bundle directory.

 ## Usage

 By default, Commentify maps the ctrl-c key to commenting and uncommenting.